davin2020/mobile/README.md

 # davinportfolio
-Portfolio for Mayden Academy wk2 Project - Mobile testing option
+Web Dev Portfolio for Davin - this repo is for testing out how things look on my mobile, without affecting the live portfolio at https://github.com/davin2020/